Support for parent/carers, and young autistic adults aged 14-25

-We know how confusing and difficult the autism diagnostic assessment process can be, and the daily challenges of living with autism in the family.
-We aim to provide autism-specific information, advice and support to parent/carers, as well as linking you with similar parents and children if you wish.
+We provide autism-specific information, advice and support to parent/carers, as well as linking you with similar parents and children if you wish.

 We provide practical information and advice, details of relevant services, or sometimes just a listening ear.

-Our two family support staff, Becky Loveless and Sam Burkin, cover the whole of Oxfordshire, so are kept busy running advice surgeries, training, and support groups; as well as coordinating our holiday activities.
+We have two Family Practitioners, Vicky Crawley and Claire Glasgow, who cover the whole of Oxfordshire – so they are kept busy running advice surgeries, training, and support groups.

 For parent/carers of children aged 13 and under

-Becky Loveless, our Family Support Worker, supports families who have a child aged 13 and under.
+Vicky Crawley, our Family Practitioner, supports families who have a child aged 13 and under.

-- Challenging Behaviour and Autism course – a popular course which we run twice a year in venues across Oxfordshire
+- Autism and behaviour we find challenging – a popular training course for parent/carers which we run twice a year in venues across Oxfordshire.

 Parent Support Groups

-There are a number of support groups for parent across Oxfordshire – some are autism specific and others are more general for parents with children with additional needs.
-For a list of Parent Support Groups in Oxfordshire please see our Fact File
+There are a number of support groups for parents across Oxfordshire – some are autism-specific and others are more general for parents with children with additional needs.
+For a list of parent support groups in Oxfordshire please see visit the Family Information Service Directory

-Referral Forms may be completed by parent/carers or professionals – but we do need the form to be fully completed, ideally including an email address.
+Our Referral Form may be completed by parent/carers or professionals – but we do need the form to be fully completed, ideally including an email address.

-Once we have received a Referral Form the parent will receive a welcome email/letter and be added to our mailing list to receive regular email bulletins and all our news of training, activities, and events (unless you tell us you do not wish to receive this information).
-Parents will also be invited to download our Fact File and if they require more support they may book an advice surgery with Becky or Sam.
+Once we have received a Referral Form the parent will receive a welcome email and be added to our mailing list to receive regular email bulletins and all our news of training, activities, and events (unless you tell us you do not wish to receive this information).
+Parents may then book an advice surgery with our Family Practitioners Vicky or Claire.

 Please complete the relevant Referral Form: